 Are Quest Cookies Keto Friendly?

-A close second to the chocolate chip, the Quest snickerdoodle cookie also contains 4 net carbs per cookie.
-It does, however, contain 16 grams of fat which is one less than the chocolate chip.
-It also contains 15 grams of protein.
-In my opinion, it is the best tasting cookie made by Quest Nutrition.
+A close second to the chocolate chip, the Quest Snickerdoodle Cookie also contains 4 net carbs per cookie.
+It does, however, contain 16 grams of fat which is marginally less than the chocolate chip.
+It contains 15 grams of protein and wins on taste.

-Probably my favorite tasting cookie on this list, the Quest peanut butter cookie, is another good choice for the keto diet.
+A great tasting cookie, the Quest Peanut Butter, is another good choice for the keto diet.
 It contains 5 net carbs, 14 grams of fat, and 16 grams of protein per cookie.
 Its lower fat and higher protein has it ranked a bit lower than the others.

-This is the only cookie on the list that is definitely not keto-approved.
-It contains over twice as many net carbs as some of the cookies on this list at 9 grams per cookie.
-That equates to almost half of some people’s net carb amount for the day.
-That said, this is one Quest product to stay away from if you are trying to stay in ketosis.
+This is the only cookie on the list that is the least keto friendly.
+It contains over twice as many net carbs as the rest on this list, with 9 grams per cookie.
+That could equate to almost half of your net carb amount for the day.
+That said, this is one Quest product to consider staying away from if you are trying to stay in ketosis.

-The next question you might be asking is whether or not Quest chips are keto as well.
+Quest Chips are another popular product.
 These low-carb and high protein chips are all ok for a keto diet as long as you are getting enough fat in the rest of your day.
-All six varieties contain 4 or fewer net carbs per bag.
-That said, let’s take a look at which flavors are best for the keto diet.
+All six varieties contain 4 or fewer net carbs per bag and they are ranked below to help you decide on which one is for you.

-A close second is the BBQ flavor which also only has 3 net carbs per bag.
-However, it comes in second due to the fact that it contains one fewer grams of fat than the chili lime.
+A close second is the BBQ flavor which also only has 3 net carbs per bag but contained 3.5 grams of fat, slightly lower than the chili lime.

-Another good choice for the keto diet is the Quest nacho cheese flavor.
-At 4 net carbs per bag, it contains one more net carb that the previous two flavors.
-That said, it does contain the highest amount of fat out of all the varieties at 6 grams per bag.
+Another good choice for the keto diet is the Quest Nacho Cheese Protein Chips.
+At 4 net carbs per bag, it contains one more net carb that the previous two flavors but contains the highest amount of fat out of all the varieties, at 6 grams per bag.

-The Quest ranch protein chips are my favorite tasting chips on this list.
-At only 4 net carbs per bag, they’re still a good choice for the keto diet.
-They come in slightly behind the nacho cheese because they only contain 4.5 grams of fat per bag.
+The Quest Ranch Protein Chips are one of the best tasting chips on this list.
+At only 4 net carbs per bag, they’re a good choice for the keto diet.
+They come in slightly behind the nacho cheese because they contain less fat, at 4.5 grams of fat per bag.

 Is Quest Frozen Pizza Keto Friendly?